 Sometimes the terms consolidation and refinancing are used interchangeably, but that is incorrect.
 Consolidation rolls multiple loans into one to simplify the repayment process.
 It usually doesn’t save you money or lower the interest rate.
 Federal direct consolidation loans only involve federal loans, not private ones.

 Refinancing can also involve bundling multiple loans into one, but you can refinance both federal and private loans.
-However, refinancing is not available through the federal government, only private lenders.
+However, refinancing is not available through the federal government, only through private lenders.
 For that reason, you lose the benefits of a federal loan, including access to some repayment plans.
 Refinancing usually involves a lower interest rate to save you money.

 When Should I Consolidate?